skillrepos/copilot-hands-on/labs.md

 what is the latest Kubernetes version?
 ```

-7. Notice that it identifies the latest version as 1.22 as of September 2021.
+7. Notice that it identifies the latest version as as of October 2023.
 This highlights the out-of-date issue with the LLM.

 ![Answer to latest K8s version](./images/cdd122.png?raw=true "Answer to latest K8s version")